We just released ECSY v0.4 and ECSY-THREE v0.1!

 , Scene

-, …) but you could still add any other you may need.
+, etc.), but you can still add any other you may need.

 For example: